-- > Families

-- > Respectful relationships, including friendships
+- Families - > Respectful relationships, including friendships

-- > Online and media

-- > Being safe - > Intimate and sexual relationships, including sexual health
+- > Online and media - > Being safe - Intimate and sexual relationships, including sexual health - > Understanding of Equality, Diversity and Inclusion, including the law and professional obligations?

 For more information about our RSE curriculum, see Appendices 1 and 2.